 I am gradually discovering who I am and what I want since I joined the program.
 I didn’t know that I had weaknesses in English and strengths in French.
 I am making steady progress working on my problems.

 Things are changing in Bankondji village.
 Young women have renewed interest in their schoolwork and new hope for their education.
-Parents who were once skeptics of Aumazo’s tutoring program educational style are now its staunchest supporters.
+Parents, who were once skeptical of the educational style of Aumazo’s tutoring program educational style, are now its staunchest supporters.
 Farmers, now able to access their fields easily, are singing the praises of the new road.
-But while Aumazo sparked many of these changes in the village, we could not have realized them without the support of the people of Bankondji themselves.
-From the local who donated land for the new school to volunteers who helped build its library to the villagers who help maintain the new road, the people of Bankondji are reshaping their future.
+Although Aumazo sparked many of these changes in the village, we could not have achieved them without the support of the people of Bankondji themselves.
+From the community member who donated land for the new school to the volunteers who helped build the library and the villagers who help maintain the new road, the people of Bankondji are reshaping their future.
 Aumazo is honored to be part of it.

 The Outreach Program is designed to demonstrate to students that STEAM-based ideas are applicable to analysis of everyday problems and dilemmas, whether in the United States or Africa.

 Drawing upon our experience in cross-cultural learning and a now completed activity with the Barrie School, Aumazo proposes to work with selected junior high schools in Montgomery County, Maryland with girls in a pilot STEAM outreach and capacity building project.
 The objective is to increase competence and understanding of STEAM concepts among underprivileged girls through fact-based or experiential learning and exchanges with their peers in Bankondji village, Cameroon.